ftCommunity/ftcommunity-TXT/docs/en/programming/python/tutorial-3.md

 # Running the app on a PC

-TXT apps can also be run on a PC as explained in [[Tutorial 2: Development]].
+TXT apps can also be run on a PC as explained in [Programming Python: Development](tutorial-2.md).
 This is even possible with an app like this making use of the TXTs inputs and outputs.
 The ftrobopy module was actually written for this use case.
 All you need to do is to put the `ftcobopy.py` file to the same location where you placed the `TxtStyle.py` in the first Tutorial.

 Now we only need to tell the app to connect from the PC to the TXT to control its IOs.
 In order to do so replace this line in your program: